mauroporras/dotfiles/README.md

 # DotFiles

-Configs for Neovim, tmux and Git, on Zsh.
+Configs for setting up a development environment using Neovim and Kitty on Zsh.

 ## Install Zsh and Oh My Zsh